This doc is for version 1.16.99 (dev) .

 Example (see the tutorial for a detailed explanation):

 $ hledger add Adding transactions to journal file /src/hledger/examples/sample.journal Any command line arguments will be used as defaults.
 Use tab key to complete, readline keys to edit, enter to accept defaults.
 An optional (CODE) may follow transaction dates.
 An optional ; COMMENT may follow descriptions or amounts.
-If you make a mistake, enter < at any prompt to restart the transaction.
+If you make a mistake, enter < at any prompt to go one step backward.
 To end a transaction, enter . when prompted.
 To quit, enter . at a date prompt or press control-d or control-c.
 Date [2015/05/22]: Description: supermarket Account 1: expenses:food Amount 1: $10 Account 2: assets:checking Amount 2 [$-10.0]: Account 3 (or . or enter to finish this transaction): .
 2015/05/22 supermarket expenses:food $10 assets:checking $-10.0 Save this transaction to the journal ? [y]: Saved.
 Starting the next transaction (. or ctrl-D/ctrl-C to quit) Date [2015/05/22]: <CTRL-D> $

 On Microsoft Windows, the add command makes sure that no part of the file path ends with a period, as it can cause data loss on that platform (cf #1056).